Jerrysuper123/bibleStudy/NotLendMoney.md

 - First, there must truly be a need.
 And second, that lending the money would actually help the borrower and not simply allow that person to make more unwise financial decisions.

 In most cases, if someone periodically borrow money from others, that person has not actual needs here.
 He actually needs to look at his lifestyle or spending habits.
+- If someone is working hard in his job/business, he would not need to periodically borrow money from others.
+- It is sign that they are periodic borrowers if he/she said that they will return you next week.
+The money is never returned next week.
+- In many instances, they would use one lie after another to cover up; you simply do not know what is going on on their sides.
+- Then you see their lavish lifestyle on social media e.g. multiple trips to Asia and Europe
+- When your closed ones wanting to borrow money from you, your feelings could just cloud your judgement.
+- You might think he/she is such a good relative.
+But this is just at the surface, you really do not live with them and do not know their lifestyle.
+- I think best not to lend money to someone closed to you, but giving them as a gift.
+- Not just money loss, it can really disappoint/hurt you when the other person keep betraying your trust and is full of lies.
+- Well, it is a small price to learn such a good lesson and find out who they really are.
+- There are some some cases when people return your money, and that actually strengthened the relationship due to increased trust.
+But this is actually a rare case.

 `You also have to be sure that lending the money will actually help the borrower.
 Here are some questions to ask yourself:`
 - Can the borrower repay the loan?